DISTILLED 2.81 TIMES? MORTLACH SHOWS HOW

 Mortlach’s main claim to fame, production wise, is as the home of the most fiendishly complex distillation regime in Scotland.
 Usually when you say triple distilled, you think of a lighter spirit with a delicate profile.
 The 2.81 actually stands for the precision in the way that it has been distilled.
 Noel Moitra

 After founding a monastery on the Isle of Lismore in the 7th century, one St. Moluag went on to found two other prominent monasterial centres and schools of teaching in the land of the Picts at Rosemarkie and Mortlach.
 The village which sprang up around the latter was named after it, Mortlach.
-With the building of Dufftown in 1817 the old name fell in abeyance – apart from the distillery.
-The distillery was the first to be licensed within Dufftown in 1823.
-It commenced regular whisky production in the 1850s and steered Mortlach to a pre-eminent position as a blending malt.
+With the building of Dufftown in 1817, the old name fell in abeyance – apart from the distillery, not licenced or registered and hence, illicit.

 For the 2.81 distillation, every part of the production process is tailored and calibrated to create Mortlach’s robust, savoury and muscular style.
 From the short fermentation (53 to 58 hours) through to the still house and the condensers, Mortlach uses worm tub condensers which are only found in fourteen distilleries across Scotland.

-Mortlach distillery has 6 stills, 3 wash stills and 3 spirit stills.
+Mortlach distillery has 6 stills—3 wash stills and 3 spirit stills.
 What sets them apart is that all of the stills are different in shape and size and they all work pretty much independently from one another.
 They don’t work in perfect pairs but create three different spirit characters from the three spirit stills which are then blended to create the house style.

 The first of these is the pairing of wash still #3 and spirit still #3 to create a malty distillate.
 Wash stills 1 and 2 work as a pair, which is unusual.
 All the runs are split into halves, the heads and the tails.
 The first half from wash stills 1 and 2 are the low wines and the lighter half.
 These are run through spirit still #2 which creates a lighter floral distillate.

-The heavier half of wash stills #1 and #2 is run that through spirit still #2 once but no cuts are taken.
+The heavier half of wash stills #1 and #2 is run through spirit still #2 once but no cuts are taken.
 Everything that has been through the stills is run through a second time but with the tails from wash stills #1 and #2.
 The richer half and the heavier half get even richer and more viscous.

 If spirit still #1, aka The Wee Witchie, is small and it’s filled high, then it’s a bit of a copper contact.
 Taking it around twice is not really cleaning it to that same effect, so no cuts are taken.
 Everything that has gone around that second time is run through a third time with the set of heads from wash stills #1 and #2 because by this point, it has become way too thick and way too viscous.
 A spirit cut is taken from that.

 A spirit cut is then taken from spirit still #1 from every third run.
 Mortlach use worm tub condensers and the water is cold at 10 degrees, which means as soon as that vapour hits the copper, it turns back into liquid.
 So when the spirit is in liquid form, the copper cannot do its work, so every part of the production process is calibrated to create this character, and this has been calculated to be 2.81.
+While the distillation is closer to three than to two, the 2.81 actually stands for the precision in the way that it has been distilled.

 In addition to this, all the stills are run relatively speedily with no air rests to rejuvenate the copper and all lyne arms running into cold worm tubs.
 The result of this complex regime in a copper-starved environment is a building up of sulphur and ‘meatiness’ in the new make spirit, with the ‘dud runs’ on the Wee Witchie providing an extra meaty boost.
 Although it is aged in a mix of casks, Mortlach’s weight makes it an ideal partner with ex-Sherry casks.
+This process has formally been accepted as the brainchild of Dr Alexander Cowie in 1896 and is still in use at the distillery to this day.

 The distillery itself only really gets interesting once you reach the pot stills, but there are other differences.
 Whereas the usual grist ratio in most distilleries is 70% grist, 20% husk, and 10% percent flour, Mortlach uses a ratio of 72/20/8.
 The reason for this, is that they tend to go for a clear wort, which is why they don’t want to add too much flour to the mash tun.